-Students are introduced to field-based learning immediately upon entering the BSW Program through the Program's service-learning component.
-For students entering prior to Fall 2020, the Program requires that first years and sophomores complete 40 and 80 hours of service learning per academic year, respectively, and for students entering after Fall 2020 80 hours in the first year, as a way of intentionally connecting the classroom and field from the beginning of the student's educational experience.
-The first course in the Program's social work sequence (SW 101) has a service learning component, allowing students to complete 40 hours of service-learning as part of their course work.
-The service-learning experience is formally facilitated by the BSW Program's faculty who work in collaboration with the University's Simmons Community Engagement to develop relationships with appropriate field settings.
-BSW Program faculty work with the Simmons Community Engagement to ensure that the service-learning experience is developmentally challenging and provides appropriate and meaningful opportunities for students to begin their field work journey.
+Students are introduced to practicum -based learning upon entering the BSW Program through the Program's service-learning component.
+Typically taken in the first year, SW 253 Human Behavior in the Social Environment has a service learning component, allowing students to complete 40 hours of service-learning as part of their course work.
+The service-learning experience may be formally facilitated by the BSW Program's faculty who work in collaboration with the University's Simmons Community Engagement to develop relationships with appropriate practicum settings.
+BSW Program faculty work with the Simmons Community Engagement to ensure that the service-learning experience is developmentally challenging and provides appropriate and meaningful opportunities for students to begin their practicum work journey.